Multiorbital singlet pairing and $d+d$ superconductivity: Supplementary Note 1: Pairing with spin structure - Lessons from superfluid

 The $p$-wave spin-triplet pairing in \enhe leads to a great variety of superfluid phases.
 These states are captured by a non-trivial matrix structure of the pairing in spin space.
 Here, we review some of the most important superfluid phases of \enhe paying particular attention to the form of the pairing matrix.
-In the main text (Sections~\ref{Sec:IIc},~\ref{Sec:IIIa}, and ~\ref{Sec:IIIb}), we draw analogies between superfluid \enhe and spin-singlet multiband SCs where the matrix structure is associated with local orbital DOF.
+In the main text (subsections A and B of the Results in the main text), we draw analogies between superfluid \enhe and spin-singlet multiband SCs where the matrix structure is associated with local orbital DOF.
 These analogies can be made in spite of such obvious differences as the real-space symmetry which is continuous in \enhe and discrete in the SC cases and the normal-state bands which are typically more complex in SCs than in \enhe case.

 Cooper pairing is the basic feature of all SCs.
 Electrons are bound in pairs to form a state which saves ground-state energy.
 Even in the simplest BCS description of Cooper pairing, the spin-1/2 DOF of the two electrons play a crucial role.
 The bound state has a net zero total spin.
 Paired electrons accordingly behave like bosons which effectively undergo condensation into the superconducting ground state.
 In turn, this makes it possible to understand the emergence of superconductivity as macroscopic breaking of a $U(1)$ symmetry associated with the net condensate.
 This macroscopic breaking of symmetry underlies most of the remarkable properties observed in experiments~\cite{de_Gennes, Vollhardt}.
 The success of the basic picture of superconductivity is due in large part to the fundamental concepts of spontaneous symmetry-breaking with little reliance on the detailed microscopic knowledge of the interactions responsible for the Cooper instability.